jorgefz/ulib/readme.md

 *Array of values in range*.
-Generate an array of integers equal to a range of input values, specified by a starting value 'start' and a step size 'step'.
-Stored at the address to which the input pointer points.
+Generate an array of integers equal to a range of input values, specified by a starting value 'start' and a step size 'step', at the location of the input pointer.
 It returns the pointer on success, and NULL otherwise.